arielherself/espresso/README.md

 A Delaware judge set an October start date in the trial between **Elon Musk** and **Twitter** , rejecting Mr Musk’s bid to hold it next year.
 A long delay, and the uncertainty around the deal, harms Twitter “every hour of every day”, argued its lawyers.
 The social-media firm sued Mr Musk after he sought to [abandon his agreement to buy it](https://www.economist.com/business/2022/07/11/with-or-without-elon-musk-twitter-is-overdue-a-shake-up) for $44bn.

  **Netflix** shed 970,000 paid subscribers in the three months ending in June.
 The drop marked its [second consecutive quarterly decline](https://www.economist.com/business/netflix-sheds-subscribers-and-170bn-in-market-value/21808847), although it was less drastic than the 2m loss the firm had forecast.
 Revenues grew by 9% year on year, to nearly $8bn.
 The streaming firm said it would probably add 1m new subscribers in the next quarter.
-It plans to offer a cheaper ad-supported offering in a handful of countries starting next year.
+It plans to offer a cheaper ad-supported tier in a handful of countries starting next year.

  **Volodymyr Zelensky** , Ukraine’s president, sacked the deputy head of the domestic intelligence agency, days after he had dismissed the agency’s boss and Ukraine’s prosecutor-general.
 Mr Zelensky has criticised senior officials for acting too slowly to root out pro-Russian sympathisers in government.
 One of his allies said more such purges were likely, given the extent to which Russian agents had “secretly entrenched themselves”.